val3ntinahdz/Ilu-app/README.md

 | Nahum Santa Ana Ceballos | Frontend developer, documentation                         |
 | Abraham Reyes Castillo   | Backend developer, AI simulation integration              |

-> *The table must be updated with the actual names and roles of the team.*

 ---